 The task was then to fill in the intermediate steps by which information about light is transmitted to the SCN.
-Crosio, Cermakian, Allis, and Sassone-Corsi (2000) showed that increased transcription of mPer1 and mPer2 resulted from chromatin remodeling (a process that alters the manner in which DNA wraps around histones and thereby affects whether the enzymes required for transcription can attach to the DNA).
-Soon thereafter Travnickova-Bendova, Cermakian, Reppert, and Sassone-Corsi (2002) offered evidence that the final pathway involves a cAMP response element (CRE) phosphorylating a CRE-binding protein (CREB), which binds to promoter sites on mPer1 and mPer2 to initiate transcription.
+Crosio et al. (2000) showed that increased transcription of mPer1 and mPer2 resulted from chromatin remodeling (a process that alters the manner in which DNA wraps around histones and thereby affects whether the enzymes required for transcription can attach to the DNA).
+Soon thereafter Travnickova-Bendova et al. (2002) offered evidence that the final pathway involves a cAMP response element (CRE) phosphorylating a CREbinding protein (CREB), which binds to promoter sites on mPer1 and mPer2 to initiate transcription.
 A role was also established for PACAP (pituitary adenylate cyclase activating peptide), a neurotransmitter active in the retinohypothalamic tract during subjective day.
-At the input end, Hannibal, Hindersson, Knudsen, Georg, and Fahrenkrug (2002) established that in mammals melanopsin is found in the same inner retinal ganglion cells as PACAP.
-Moreover, PACAP receptors were identified on SCN cells, and a signaling pathway within SCN neurons was proposed whereby PACAP binding initiates the sequence culminating in CRE phosphorylating CREB Thus, in less than five years researchers had identified the main components and achieved a coherent account of how light
+At the input

-13 Moore was initially searching for the visual pathway that controlled pineal biosynthetic activities.
+$^{^{13}\}mathrm{Moore}$ was initially searching for the visual pathway that controlled pineal biosynthetic activities.

-14 The discovery that mice mutants lacking melanopsin can still entrain to bright light, albeit with less responsiveness than wild types to pulses of light, indicated that the dismissal of rods and cones as playing a role in entrainment had been premature (Panda et al., 2003; Hattar et al., 2003).
-Dkhissi-Benyahya, Gronfier, De Vanssay, Flamant, & Cooper (2007) demonstrated that a mid-wavelength opsin (peak sensitivity above 530 nm) found in cones was the likely agent of entrainment via cones.
+14The discovery that mice mutants lacking melanopsin can still entrain to bright light, albeit with less responsiveness than wild types to pulses of light, indicated that the dismissal of rods and cones as playing a role in entrainment had been premature (Panda et al. 2003, Hattar et al. 2003).
+Dkhissi-Benyahya et al. (2007) demonstrated that a mid-wavelength opsin (peak sensitivity above 530 nm) found in cones was the likely agent of entrainment via cones.
 Hatori et al. (2008) showed that the entrainment produced from the cones is mediated by the melanopsin-expressing retinal ganglion cells.

-entrains the mammalian clock.15 This establishes that the circadian oscillations of PER and other clock proteins in the SCN cells carry information about time of day since they are typically entrained to the day-night cycle on the planet (the referent).
+end, Hannibal et al. (2002) established that in mammals melanopsin is found in the same inner retinal ganglion cells as PACAP.
+Moreover, PACAP receptors were identified on SCN cells, and a signaling pathway within SCN neurons was proposed whereby PACAP binding initiates the sequence culminating in CRE phosphorylating CREB.
+Thus, in less than five years researchers had identified the main components and achieved a coherent account of how light entrains the mammalian clock.15 This establishes that the circadian oscillations of PER and other clock proteins in the SCN cells carry information about time of day since they are typically entrained to the day-night cycle on the planet (the referent).
 The fact that entrainment only occurs at certain times of day and that when entrainment is impaired, oscillations continue, does not jeopardize the claim that the content of the representation is time of day, for that is what the consumer components of the organism (the plant) require information about in order to time their own operations in order for them to be effective.